LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

    https://form-default--launchcode.repl.co/?username=salina&team=Space+Coders

-The web address is the same as the form we loaded, but now includes a query parameter for *every* field in the form.
-These parameters are known as the queryString parameters.
+The web address is the same as the form we loaded, but now includes a query parameter for *every* input, with a name, in the form.
+These parameters are known as the query string parameters.
-The form values are submitted via the queryString because the default submission type for forms is GET.
-Int he next section will soon learn how to submit form data via POST.
+The form values are submitted via the query string because the default submission type for forms is GET.
+In the next section will soon learn how to submit form data via POST.

 .. note::

-   You may have noticed that the space character between ``"Space Coders"`` was turned into a ``+``.
-That is because some characters are NOT allowed in a URL.
-The browser automatically replaces those invalid characters.
+   Since spaces are not allowed in URLs, the browser replaces them with ``+``.

-Key Value Pairs
+Key-value Pairs
 ^^^^^^^^^^^^^^^
-When a form is submitted a key value pair is submitted for each *named* input, with the key being the name and the value being the value of the input.
+When a form is submitted a key-value pair is created for each named input.
+The keys are the values of the ``name`` attributes, and they are paired with the content of the ``value`` attributes.

 Form with two named inputs: